-- Analyze any incentive programs and consider modifying them, if warranted, so that employees are not penalized for taking sick leave.
+- Analyze and consider modifying any policies that penalize employees for taking sick leave.

 - Analyze additional flexibilities, which might include giving advances on future sick leave and allowing employees to donate sick leave to each other.

 The virus that causes COVID-19 can spread between people indoors, especially in poorly ventilated areas with limited air exchange.
 Effective ventilation systems can help reduce viral particle concentrations and reduce the risk of COVID-19 spreading in your facility.
-Reoccupying a building during the COVID-19 pandemic should not, in most cases, require new building ventilation systems.
-However, ventilation system upgrades or improvements can increase the delivery of clean air and dilute potential contaminants.
+In most cases, new building ventilation systems are not required.
+However, ventilation system upgrades or improvements can increase safety by reducing the potential for COVID-19 to spread through the air.
 Consult experienced heating, ventilation, and air conditioning (HVAC) professionals when considering changes to HVAC systems and equipment.
 Here are some tips for ensuring your facility is properly ventilated.

 - Make sure air filters in your HVAC system are properly sized and within their recommended service life.